BEEF LIVER BALLS

 At high enough levels, the dog's erythrocytes are malformed into a "Heinz body formation", and the dog will have toxicosis will develop hemolytic anemia.

-WHY you should be concerned about ANY onion or garlic ingestion
+WHY you should be concerned about ANY dog garlic and onion ingestion

 Onion TOXIC DOSAGE LEVELS in dogs: